|Academic Year 2023-2024

 - Please note: this estimated cost of exchange study is subject to future change.
 Every effort will be made to update this website as needed.

-- Additional proof of funding will be required for those students planning on bringing dependents with him or her to Ohio State; please contact the Incoming Exchange Coordinator for more details.
+- Additional proof of funding will be required for those students planning on bringing dependents with them to Ohio State; please contact the Incoming Exchange Coordinator for more details.

 - Financial support documentation may include, but is not limited to, a scholarship award letter and/or an official bank statement(s) translated into English and calculated in a U.S. Dollar amount.
 Bank statements should be printed on the official letterhead of the bank and include a stamp and/or signature from a bank official verifying its authenticity.
 If the bank statement included in an application is from a family member or friend of the student, a completed Affidavit of Financial Support form must be included as well.